Georg Kulenkampff: Biography

 In 1935 he formed a celebrated trio with the pianist Edwin Fischer and the cellist Enrico Mainardi, with whom he remained active until 1948.
 Following his death, he was replaced as violinist by Wolfgang Schneiderhan.
 He also played in piano duos, especially with Georg Solti and Wilhelm Kempff: with Solti he recorded the Brahms sonatas, Mozart's 20th sonata and Beethoven's Kreutzer sonata for Decca, and there is also a Kreutzer with Kempff (DGG, 1935).
 His (Decca) recording of the Brahms Double Concerto with Mainardi, under the baton of Carl Schuricht, is notable as well.

 In 1937 he gave the premiere of the rediscovered Violin Concerto in D minor of Robert Schumann, which had been studied and suppressed by Joseph Joachim, but which Kulenkampff now revived with the help of Georg Schünemann, the Nazi-appointed director of the Berlin State Library, where the autograph score was housed, and Paul Hindemith, whose compositions were already banned by the Nazi authorities.
 The addition of this work to the repertoire was important, and soon afterwards Kulenkampff made the world premiere recording.
 Before the war he recorded the Beethoven (BPO under Hans Schmidt-Isserstedt) and Mendelssohn concerti: he continued to perform the Mendelssohn work in Nazi Germany despite the antisemitic ban on his music, and for other concertos used the highly regarded cadenzas by the Jewish Fritz Kreisler.

 Kulenkampff gave various other world premieres, notable of works by Ottorino Respighi (Violin Sonata No. 2) and by Jean Sibelius.
 He was very much in demand and very busy during the Nazi period, as an "Aryan" musician—although he did not subscribe to Nazi racist-nationalist theories and, by virtue of his importance and his "Aryan" status, was able to maintain proscribed parts of the repertoire.

 In 1940 he moved to Potsdam, and in 1944, with increasingly unacceptable and intolerant demands from the prevailing powers, he left Germany for Switzerland.
 From 1943 there is a live recording from Berlin of a performance of the Sibelius concerto conducted by Wilhelm Furtwängler with the BPO.
 From Switzerland he continued to develop his international solo career, and he became successor to Carl Flesch as violin professor at the Lucerne Conservatory.
-He was first violin of the Kulenkampff Quartet from 1944, and among his students was the Italian-American Ruggiero Ricci from San Francisco.
+He was first violin of the Kulenkampff Quartet from 1944, and among his students was the Italian-American Ruggiero Ricci from San Francisco (who studied with him in Berlin in the 1930s).

 Kulenkampff died in Schaffhausen, Switzerland, of encephalitis (spinal paralysis) at age 50, suffering a rapid onset soon after his last concert.
 His memoirs appeared posthumously in 1952, entitled Geigerische Betrachtungen (A Violinist's Observations).